Skip to the main content

 Research Department

-The Department of Neurochemistry was established in 2018 to conduct cutting-edge research in regulating N-methyl-D-aspartate (NMDA) receptors in mammalian neurons under normal and pathological conditions.
+The department was established in 2018 to conduct cutting-edge research in regulating N-methyl-D-aspartate (NMDA) receptors in mammalian neurons under normal and pathological conditions.
 Specifically, we study the molecular mechanisms that regulate the surface numbers of NMDA receptors, including their maturation in the endoplasmic reticulum and transport across the Golgi apparatus, and the surface mobility and localization of NMDA receptors in synaptic and extrasynaptic regions of mammalian neurons.
 We are also studying the functional impact of selected pathogenic variants in genes encoding GluN subunits of NMDA receptors associated with developing epilepsy and other neurological diseases and developing pharmacological modulators of NMDA receptors with unique mechanisms of action.
 Our results contribute to the understanding and future therapy of disorders associated with abnormal regulation of NMDA receptors, including, for example, epilepsy and Alzheimer's disease.

 Martin Horák